lbc1013/aboutMe/README.md

 </p>

 I am a Full-stack software engineer who made a career transition from the Financial analysis field.
+I am passionate about building products that are easy to use and solve real problems.

 ##### - Recent Projects :
 - <a href="https://github.com/lbc1013/coffee-match">Coffee Match App</a>